 Spiritual teachings are contradictory because spiritual teachings must take into account a multi dimensional universe.
 The rules change on each dimension.
 What is true for one dimension is not necessarily true for the next.
 On one dimensional level, fear is illusion created for the purpose of expansion.
 On another dimensional level, fear is a real and valuable tool, which can teach you and keep you safe.
 Teachings are only valuable relative to a person’s current vibration.
 This means that depending on your vibration, a teaching will either cause you to vibrate lower or vibrate higher.
 This is especially true of the third dimension, which was created to be the most contrasting environment from source itself.
-Most of what we experience here, is intended to be illusion.
 So even the appearance of the third dimension (separation and individuality) which is very much true for the third dimension, is false for the higher dimensions of this universe, where no separation or individuality actually exists.
 So which is true?
 Both!
 Depends on the angle you’re looking at life from.

 The people, who will not resonate with the fill your own cup teaching, are those who feel overwhelmed by having to do it all alone; those who feel isolated and as if the weight of the world is on their shoulders.
 Those who feel guilty about getting help and love from others.
 And so, a step up vibrationally speaking is to believe that this is an interdependent universe, and that getting help from others is not only ok, but also essential.
 To these people, it will benefit them to focus on the truth that nothing separates them from others.
 To these people, this teaching will feel provide a sense of relief.
 Though these teachings seem contradictory, they are not.
 They are directed at people with two different vibrational set points.

-The objective truth relative to this fill your cup argument is that this is an interdependent universe and so, there really is no separation between us and other people (there is no cup); but in the third dimension, we experience our individual perspectives and beings and we end up miserable if we need other people to fulfill us.
-They always fail at it, so it is crucial to learn how to love ourselves if we are to be happy (there is a cup).
+The objective truth relative to this fill your cup argument is that this is an interdependent universe and so, there really is no separation between us and other people (there is no cup); but in the third dimension, we experience our individual perspectives and beings and so it is empowering to learn how to love ourselves if we are to be happy (there is a cup).

 This idea that contradictory things can both be true, is easily seen when we examine emotion.
 We all know that the optimal state to be in is forgiveness and love.
 But knowing that and expecting ourselves to be there in that state, is not going to make us miraculously feel loving or forgiving.
 To someone who is feeling powerless and guilty, anger will be a vibrational improvement.
 So, listening to angry music will feel good for them.
 Does that mean that it is good to listen to angry music?
 Yes.
 To someone who is feeling optimistic and in love, anger is a vibrational decrease.
 So, listening to angry music will feel bad to them.
 Does that mean that is bad to listen to angry music?
 Yes.
 So whether it is good or bad to listen to angry music, depends on where you are vibrationally.

 It is simply impossible to find a spiritual teacher who is able to teach one, solid, non contradictory truth that will help all people on earth.
 This is what everyone keeps looking for though.
 But you wont find it.
-Because this means you’d have to ignore your own internal guidance system and trust someone else.
-And you’d have to ignore what is right for you right now to accept what is right in general as solid unwavering truth.
 No good spiritual teacher is going to harm you by asking you to replace your internal knowing of what is right for you right now for his or her particular truth.
 The best spiritual teachers cast teachings out into the world for people from all different vibrational set points to find.
 Think of them like tools dropped from a plane onto a deserted island that will benefit someone from wherever they currently are vibrationally.
-It is up to us to allow the universe to lead us to those tools and it is up to us to know which tool or teaching feels useful to us for whatever project we currently have in mind.